-Area Examined Problem Statements and Root Causes Parent Engagement Attendance PS PE-1 During principal's coffee events there are only about 15 parents in attendance, however, during family nights we have between 85 and 100 participants.
+Area Examined Problem Statements and Root Causes Parent Engagement Attendance PS PE-1 During principal's coffee there are only about 15 parents in attendance, During family nights academic nights such as literacy night or STEAM night we have between 85 and 100 participants which is much lower than other community events such as oiur Winter Fesitval where attendance exceeds 300.
 RC PE-1 The campus hasn't used parent input to design learning opportunities that are tailored to their interests or needs which leads to low attendance.
 Parent Survey Results PS PE-2 71% of parents share that their teacher communicates with them about their child's academic progress which is lower than the district average.
 RC PE-2 There is not a uniform communication platform that we use as a campus.
 Choose One PS PE-3 RC PE-3 Choose One PS PE-4 RC PE-4 We have the cam e parents participating in meetings, but a greater percentage of parents participate in family events.
 Teachers use different platforms to communicate with parents as opposed to a uniform system for pus.
 Strengths & Areas for Improvement Based on your Data Analysis